On the Frozen F-theory Landscape: Introduction

 We first study the known compact frozen F-theory models, whether they can be realized in the unfrozen phase, and what criteria are sufficient to distinguish between the two supergravity theories. \begin{repclaim}{clm:limit} Let $\mathcal{T}_1, \mathcal{T}_2$ be two $6d$ $\, \mathcal{N} = (1,0)$ supergravity theories with the same massless spectrum, engineered via a frozen/unfrozen F-theory compactification respectively.
 Assume that there exists an $\mathfrak{sp}(n)$ factor in both theories, which is localized on a frozen $7$-brane in the case of $\mathcal{T}_1$.

-Then $\mathcal{T}_2$ admits a limit in moduli space enhancing $\mathfrak{sp}(n)$ to $\mathfrak{so}(2n)$, while the analogous limit for $\mathcal{T}_1$ realizes a $(4,6)$-divisor. \end{repclaim} A natural question is whether the massless spectrum of a $6$d supergravity theory realized in the frozen phase of F-theory, can be realized via an F-theory compactification in the unfrozen phase as well.
+Then $\mathcal{T}_2$ admits a limit in moduli space enhancing $\mathfrak{sp}(n)$ to $\mathfrak{so}(2n)$, while the analogous limit for $\mathcal{T}_1$ realizes a $(4,6)$-divisor. \end{repclaim} The existence of a $(4,6)$-divisor corresponds to an infinite distance limit, often realizing a decompactification of the effective $6$d theory.
+We note that such limits have been analyzed and sharpened in the frozen phase of F-theory in $8$ dimensions in~\cite{Cvetic:2022uuu}.

+A natural question is whether the massless spectrum of a $6$d supergravity theory realized in the frozen phase of F-theory, can be realized via an F-theory compactification in the unfrozen phase as well.
 Given the wealth of constructions in~\cite{Bhardwaj:2019hhd}, we answer this question.

 \begin{repclaim}{clm:cases} Most, but not all of the new superconformal field theories and little string theories exhibited in~\cite{Bhardwaj:2019hhd} do not admit a compact embedding.

 Nevertheless there exists compact frozen F-theory compactifications whose massless spectrum cannot be realized in the unfrozen phase of F-theory. \end{repclaim} Finally, based on our study of compact examples together with gravitational anomaly cancellation, we make the following conjecture. \begin{repconj}{conj:neutrals} Consider a $6$d F-theory compactification with a frozen $7$-brane localized along a divisor $D$ with residual discriminant $\widetilde{\Delta}$.
 Then there exists at least $\frac{1}{2}D \cdot \widetilde{\Delta}$ localized neutral hypermultiplets. \end{repconj}